 Common Car Accident Injuries in Miami

 Approximately 2.4 million people are injured and over 30,000 people are killed because of car accidents annually.
 Because car accidents are such a frequent occurrence, many injured people wonder if it is worth pursuing a lawsuit and seeking damages for their injuries.
-At Gerson & Schwartz, P.A., our Miami personal injury attorneys are experienced at evaluating common car accident injuries and can help you decide if you should pursue your case.Most Frequent Types of Injuries
+At Gerson & Schwartz, P.A., our Miami car accident injury attorneys are experienced at evaluating these types of injuries and can help you decide if you should pursue your case.Most Frequent Types of Injuries

 Car accidents cause a wide variety of injuries, and every accident is unique.
 That being said, there are several common types of accidents that personal injury attorneys see frequently: